بِسْمِ اللهِ الرَّحْمٰنِ الرَّحِيْم

 “Narrated ‘Aisha: The commencement of the Divine Inspiration to Allah’s Messenger (ﷺ) was in the form of good dreams which came true like bright daylight, and then the love of seclusion was bestowed upon him.
 He used to go in seclusion in the cave of Hira where he used to worship (Allah alone) continuously for many days before his desire to see his family.
 He used to take with him the journey food for the stay and then come back to (his wife) Khadija to take his food likewise again till suddenly the Truth descended upon him while he was in the cave of Hira.”

 Next, Chick essentially accused Muhammad’s wife Khadija (may Allah be pleased with her) and her cousin Waraqa of misguiding him into thinking that the being he had encountered in the cave was in fact an angel and not a demon.
-This polemic seems to be related to the bizarre and laughable conspiracy theory that Khadija (may Allah be pleased with her) was actually a Catholic nun who had been sent by the Vatican to find a man who would start a new religion!
+This polemic is related to the bizarre and laughable conspiracy theory that Khadija (may Allah be pleased with her) was actually a Catholic nun who had been sent by the Vatican to find a man who would start a new religion (no, really)!
 This conspiracy theory is completely bogus since, like most conspiracy theories, it has no solid evidence.
-In a future article, we will discuss and dissect this foolish theory, inshaAllah.

-Next, Chick repeated the “moon god” polemic, claiming that once Muhammad (peace be upon him) cleared the Kaaba of all the pagan idols (as Chick put it, “he got rid of all his competition”), he kept the name of the “moon god” (while throwing out the moon god “idol”).
+Next, Chick repeated the “moon god” polemic yet again, claiming that once Muhammad (peace be upon him) cleared the Kaaba of all the pagan idols (as Chick put it, “he got rid of all his competition”), he kept the name of the “moon god” (while throwing out the moon god “idol”).
 As for this alleged moon god “idol”, we have discussed it in the response to the tract “Allah Had No Son”.
-In our discussion, we showed that most scholars actually view it as a statue of a man rather than a deity, and even those who do consider the possibility that it is a deity only do so with great caution.
-Moreover, no reputable scholar believes that the idol represents “Allah”.
-Thus, Chick’s declaration that it is an idol of the “moon god” is not supported by scholars.
+In that discussion, it was shown that most scholars actually view it as a statue of a man rather than a deity, and even those who do consider the possibility that it is a deity only do so with great caution.
+Moreover, even those scholars who cautiously state that the statue represents a “deity” do not state that it represents “Allah”.
+Thus, Chick’s declaration that it is an idol of the “moon god” is not supported by the evidence.

 Continuing with his demonization of Muslims, Chick appealed to the alleged violent spread of Islam throughout the world.
 One particular verse from the Holy Quran was used to “prove” that killing unbelievers was required, namely Surah Al-Anfal, 8:12.
 In its entirety (Chick did not quote the entire verse), the verse states:

 So, as a matter of fact, this verse is not addressed to Muslims at all but to the angels who were sent to aid them in battle!
-Not only that, but this verse was specifically revealed with regard to the Battle of Badr, when a small band of Muslims fought and defeated a larger pagan army.
-Not only that, but the same surah also commands Muslims to seek peace if it was offered:
+Not only that but this verse was specifically revealed with regard to the Battle of Badr when a small band of Muslims fought and defeated a larger pagan army.
+Not only that, but the same surah also commanded Muslims to seek peace if it was offered:

 Thus, it is not sufficient to support Chick’s bold assertion that Muslims spread their religion through violence because the Quran told them to do.